 Cash-to-card kiosks inside the terminals

-If you’re being dropped off and your driver only has cash, they may need to:- Drop you at the curb instead of going into hourly parking, or
+If you’re being dropped off and your driver only has cash, they may need to:

 If you park frequently at ATL, it’s much easier to have a debit/credit card or mobile wallet ready to go, even if you generally prefer cash around the city.